Welcome to Taskman¶

 * What is Agile?¶

 Agile project management is an iterative method of determining requirements for engineering and information technology development projects in a highly flexible and interactive manner.
+Lean principles originating from the Toyota Production System are also widespread within the Agile methodologies.

 The core principles of Agile project management are: